 But how do we access this state of being and how can the Enneagram help us to navigate into this "being" space?

-Evidence for the Centres of Intelligence
+Evidence for the Centers of Intelligence

 Recent findings in neuroscience have uncovered that we have complex and functional neural networks located in our heart and gut.
 With this scientific credence, our assertions about the so called three "brains" or "intelligences" are given more weight or gravitas.
 Ancient teachings have emphasized these intelligences and the subsequent wisdom that we are able to unleash if we indeed are tapping into our head (cephalic brain), heart (cardiac brain) and gut (enteric brain).